Josef Tal: Musical style

 The characteristic features of Tal's music are broad dramatic gestures and driving bursts of energy generated, by various types of ostinato or sustained textural accumulations.
 Complex rhythmic patterning is typical of the widely performed Second Symphony and of a number of notable dance scores.
 But Tal's marked dramatic and philosophical propensities find total expression only in opera, particularly in the large-scale, 12-note opera Ashmedai...

 Tal's early compositional style was a point of some controversy, due to his departure from – and criticism of – the so-called 'Mediterranean school' favoured by many Israeli composers at the time.
 This was an approach pioneered by Paul Ben-Haim and other composers, who set traditional Middle Eastern Jewish melodies within a European, often Impressionist, harmonic vocabulary.
 He was the most distinctive among the first generation of composers who principally opposed the use of folklorism and orientalism.

 On the one hand, like other members of the pioneer generation of composers who emigrated to Palestine in the 1930s, Tal sought to create a new national style distinct from European (and particularly German) modernism.
-On the other hand, to distance himself from Ben-Haim's "Mediterranean" school he adopted a distinctly modernist style.
+On the other hand, to distance himself from Ben-Haim's "Mediterranean" school he adopted a distinctly modernist style, and insisted instead that Israeli music should be judged according to its affinity with concurrent development in European music.

 Tal's music is not monolithic.
 Despite its dominant atonality, Tal's music has undergone changes and modifications over the years.
 These changes reflect what occurred over time in Israeli music.
 Most of the works which Tal wrote around 1950 are characterized by traditional components and frameworks, written in traditional techniques such as variations, and atonal musical language.
 In the late 'forties and early 'fifties, when the Mediterranean style was at its peak, Tal was a frequent borrower of Oriental-Jewish source material as the basis for his compositions.
 If we take Ben-Zion Orgad's definition as the most pertinent it would surely follow that Tal's Piano Sonata, 1st symphony, 2nd Piano Concerto and other works based on Oriental-Jewish melodies are definitely not Mediterranean.

 Reflections (1950) is neither tonal nor serial, and inhabits a world not unlike Bartok of the third and fourth string quartets, tempered somewhat by a decidedly Stravinskian acidity, along with a Hindemithian contrapuntal propensity.
 This, however, should not be taken literally.
 Cast in three movements, and having a performance time of approximately fifteen minutes, its procedures relate it more to the general neo-classic aesthetic of the late 1930s and 1940s.
 The use of solo strings played off against the ripieni of the string body points to the Baroque concerto grosso.
 As if to trump its neo-classical models, the final movement is a "fugue" in which Tal obliquely pays his respects to Hindemith without reverting explicitly to Hindemith's vocabulary.